projectsveltos/sveltos/docs/addons/clusterprofile.md

 The *validateHealths* property defines a set of checks that Sveltos executes against the managed cluster to assess the health of add-ons and applications in the ClusterProfile.
 Sveltos holds the ClusterProfile in a non-provisioned state until all checks pass.

-Each check can:
+Each check can perform the following:

-- **Inspect Kubernetes resources** — fetch objects by Group/Version/Kind and evaluate them with a Lua script or CEL rules.
+- **Inspect Kubernetes resources**: Fetch objects by Group/Version/Kind and evaluate them with a Lua script or CEL rules.
-- **Query a Prometheus-compatible metrics endpoint** — run PromQL instant queries and evaluate the results with a Lua script.
+- **Query a Prometheus-compatible metrics endpoint**: Run PromQL instant queries and evaluate the results with a Lua script.
-- **Combine both** — inspect a resource and metric values in the same script.
+- **Combine both**: Inspect a resource and metric values in the same script.

 Refer to the [rolling update strategy](../deployment_order/rolling_update_strategy.md) for how `validateHealths` integrates with `maxUpdate` to roll changes across clusters safely.